DanLavine/willow/docs/services/willow/README.md

 	We can first create a new queue responsible for pushing possible git Commits to that any CICD runner can pull from
 	```
-	# POST /v1/brokers/queues
+	# POST /v1/queues
 	{
+		"Spec": {
+			"DBDefinition": {
-	"Name": "git commits",
+				"Name": "git commits"
+			},
+			"Properties": {
-	"QueueMaxSize": 50, // across all channels, how many items can be enqueued.
+				"MaxItems": 50  // across all channels, how many items can be enqueued.
 Setup with a Limiter Rule + Override
+			}
+		}
 	}
 	```